-We've designed our 2030 to work with a 35mm length stem to keep the handling sweet and we'd recommend sticking with this length.
+We've designed our 4060 and 4060 Z ranges to work with a 35mm length stem to keep the handling sweet and we'd recommend sticking with this length.
 If you feel you need a longer stem, go for a larger frame size instead.